-Understanding Complex PTSD starts with learning about a term that is gaining widespread recognition.
+Understanding Complex PTSD symptoms starts with learning about a term that is gaining widespread recognition.
 Most people have at least heard of Post-Traumatic Stress Disorder (PTSD).
 It affects thousands and can be extremely debilitating.

 But complex PTSD (C-PTSD) isn’t as widely known yet.
 That’s why understanding it is incredibly important.